villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 <!-- /TOC -->

-Most of the times programs need to interact with the surrounding world in order to produce useful results.
+Most of the time programs need to interact with the surrounding world in order to produce useful general purpose results.

 The basic IO functions are provided by the [IO module](http://elixir-lang.org/docs/stable/elixir/IO.html).
 We have already played around with the function `IO.puts/1` in order to produce some output from our code snippets.

 The functions provided by the `IO` module in fact take use of named IO processes running on the BEAM virtual machine.
-These processes include `:stdio` for the standard io stream and `:stderr` for the standard error stream.
+These processes include `:stdio` for the standard IO stream and `:stderr` for the standard error stream.

 These processes are called IO devices in the BEAM.
 The IO processes, including file processes, are positional.
 Positionality means that a successive read or write to or from the stream will continue from where the previous call finished.